Lymnah/tenderai/resources/mock_response.md

   - Copies of CVs, certificates, and diplomas for key personnel (if required)
   - All documents necessary for proper assessment of the offer
   - Offer must be fully completed, dated, and signed

-# 💬 Chat with Assistant

-Ask a question about the analyzed documents: